habit-lang/mil-tools/doc/syntax.md

-The grammar above includes (at least) one ambiguity, allowing expressions of the form `CONID []` to be interpreted either as a bitdata constructor or as a structure intializer.
+The grammar above includes (at least) one ambiguity, allowing expressions of the form `CONID []` to be interpreted either as a bitdata constructor or as a structure initializer.
 The current implementation always assumes the first of these two options.
 (The implementation could potentially do a better job here by using static analysis to determine whether the given `CONID`